TheDigitalGarbologist/workflows-extension-template/doc/component_metadata.md

     "type": "Number",
     "min": 0,
     "max": 100,
-    "default": 10,
+    "default": 10
-    "mode": "slider"
 }
 ```
-Use `"mode": "slider"` to render a slider in the UI.
+The will generate a simple numeric input.
+Add `"mode": "slider"` to render a slider in the UI.

 ![Number input](./img/input_number_slider.png)